jaredly/j3/Roadmap.md

+What iff
+the whole thing was doing graph stuff? like what if /render/ was also a graph node?

+- [ ] up/down nav should not jump between lines if possible.
+      BUT it should "remember" the column you're "trying" to get to

+#

+parseeeee
+gottta get some autocomplete thanksss

+#

 So I kinda want to be able to have ... the (macro?) or (parser?) optionally produce a (headings) for a given (table).
 And have that be displayed.